jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Because natural selection isn't the only way life picks genes.
 Other mechanisms include sexual selection, where mates (usually females, but sometimes both sexes) select a partner for fitness indicating traits like feather color or winning a duel, or for novel traits, which is perhaps how things like tusks got their start.
 Genetic drift is when genes change by chance, like when genetic diseases become common among isolated settlements just because the few founders had them.
 Then there's gene flow, where species once diverged into separate pockets but reintegrate later to once again exchange their genes, polar and brown bears mating to create "hybrid" offspring is a current example.

 Co-evolution is another.
 Here two species become each other's environment.
 They appear as partners to a casual observer, but really both apply pressure the other must continually adapt to.
 Flowers and bees shape each other over millions of years: longer nectar tubes, longer tongues, neither intending the fit.
-In the short term, the result looks like partnership, in the long term it's really just two players locked on the same board, each using the other to advance themselve.
+In the short term, the result looks like partnership, in the long term it's really just two players locked on the same board, each using the other to advance itself.

 Epigenetics is another way to introduce new players, but with an important difference.
 Epigenetics is like a sophisticated control system for your genes.
 Imagine your DNA as a vast library, and epigenetic mechanisms are the librarians that decide which books (genes) get read and which remain closed.
-Genes therefore never change, but can alter how they are expressed, sometimes by parental experiences and traumas.
+Genes therefore never change, but which genes get read does, sometimes by parental experiences and traumas.
 For example Dutch kids born in 1944-45 had increased obesity risk, higher rates of metabolic disorders, and altered insulin regulation linked to their parents' malnourishment during World War II.
 Epigenetics is nature's way of allowing organisms to mildly react to their environment without rewriting their entire genetic instruction manual.

 Epigenetics is one of the mechanisms behind what we call the phenotype, these are the observable physical, biochemical, and behavioral characteristics of an organism that result from the interaction between its genotype and the environment.
 Two acorns growing, one in sunshine, the other in a forest shade, will grow to be two different looking trees, even if having the same genes.